 The video was posted on Veterans Day – Sunday, Nov.
-11 – and has garnered more than 559,000 views on Facebook and another 29,000 likes on Instagram in 24 hours since it went live.
+11, 2018 – and had garnered more than 559,000 views on Facebook and another 29,000 likes on Instagram in 24 hours since it went live.

-BRCC confirmed to American Military News on Monday that the footage used in the video was filmed by both BRCC and BDF.
+BRCC confirmed to American Military News that the footage used in the video was filmed by both BRCC and BDF.

 Best Defense Foundation, founded by former NFL player Donnie Edwards, is a nonprofit organization that focuses on facilitating support and community for veterans and families as they transition to civilian life.

 BDF’s motto is, “Take care of the ones who took care of us.”